mbn0/obsidian/Work Itemizer/Planing.md

 (Not needed for now)

 # How to make the chatbot call the backend??
-## Either
+## Current Plan
 - Make a single endpoint to retrieve all Work Items from the backend
 - Give all info to the chatbot and let it answer according to that.
-## Or
+## Alternative (Good if Work Items are too much to handle)
-Current Plan: After the user asks a question, the bot is prompted to create a WIQL Query, so he requires the user the necessary info to create the Query (Such as project name, person name, etc.)
+Note: this alternative approach is only good if work items are in a size that affects the smoothness of the application After the user asks a question, the bot is prompted to create a WIQL Query, so he requires the user the necessary info to create the Query (Such as project name, person name, etc.)
 After that, the query created by the LLM is shown to the user and the user is prompted to allow sending this query to the backend or not.
 - the frontend reads the chatbot and takes out the WIQL and sends it to the backend,
 - the backend executes the WIQL